Zipkin Lab Code Archive

 Citation - Davis K.L., Saunders S.P., Beilke S., Ford E.R., Fuller J., Landgraf A., and Zipkin E.F.
 (2023) Breeding season management is unlikely to improve population viability of a data-deficient migratory species in decline.
 Biological Conservation.
 DOI: 10.1016/j.biocon.2023.110104

-Abstract - We used a coupled integrated population model-Bayesian population viability analysis (IPM-BPVA) to estimate demographic rates and population viability within the context of climatic and management-related changes for a data-deficient, declining population of black terns in the Upper Midwestern United States.
-We found that current conservation efforts during the breeding season are unlikely to reverse the declines observed within the last decade.
-Rather, interventions aimed at increasing adult survival are most likely to reduce quasi-extinction probability compared to no additional management or management targeting other rates.
-Our results highlight the importance of enhancing monitoring and management efforts for migratory species during migration and non-breeding periods.
+Abstract - We used a coupled integrated population model-Bayesian population viability analysis to estimate demographic rates and population viability within the context of climatic and management-related changes for a data-deficient, declining population of black terns.
+We found that current conservation efforts during the breeding season are unlikely to reverse ongoing declines.
+Rather, interventions aimed at increasing adult survival are most likely to reduce quasi-extinction probability compared to management targeting other rates.
+Our results highlight the importance of enhanced monitoring and management efforts for migratory species during non-breeding periods.

 Code and Data - Link to repo